maaliskesakuu/spotify-app-frontend/README.md

 * User profile information

 ### How to use spotify API
-Go to [spotify link] (https://developer.spotify.com/dashboard/), log in and create a new App.
+Go to [spotify link](https://developer.spotify.com/dashboard/), log in and create a new App.

 Add localhost:3000/ as Redirect URI in your Spotify App Settings.